Poul Nielsen: Biography

 Nielsen made his debut in a Denmark national team that was playing its first game since winning silver medals at the 1908 Summer Olympics, and he was included in the Danish squad for the 1912 Summer Olympics tournament.
 He played one game at the 1912 Olympics, the 4–1 win against the Netherlands, where he scored his first national team goal in his third national team game.
 Denmark later successfully defended their Olympic silver medal, losing 2–4 to Great Britain in the final game, without Nielsen in the team.
 After the 1912 Olympics, Nielsen started scoring goals for the Denmark national team at a record-setting pace, while guiding KB to two Danish championships in a row during 1913 and 1914.
 He scored 22 goals in his first nine national team games after the 1912 Olympics, from May 1913 to June 1916, including six goals in a 10–0 win against Sweden and all four Danish goals in a 4–1 win against Germany.
 His tally in June 1916 was 23 goals in 12 national team games.

-He was a part of the KB team that won the 1917, 1918, 1922 and 1925 Danish championships, while still scoring plenty of goals for the Denmark national team.
+He was a part of the KB team that won the 1917, 1918, 1922 and 1925 Danish championships, making 201 appearances for the club during this time.
+During the 1910–11 football season, he scored 47 of KB's 63 goals over the course of 10 matches, winning the Copenhagen championship.
 On 14 October 1923, Nielsen broke Sophus Hansen's record from 1920, becoming became the first Dane to play 32 international games.
 He ended his national team career in September 1925, having scored a total 52 goals in 38 matches, including 26 goals against Norway and 15 goals against Sweden.
 Although Nielsen played during the 1910s and 1920s, the number of goals he scored for his country is still the national record, and was not equalled until Jon Dahl Tomasson scored his 52nd goal in June 2010.
 Nielsen's tally of 38 international matches was another Danish record, but it was exceeded by Michael Rohde in June 1931.
 Because his career spanned the nascent years of international football, Nielsen never got a chance to play in the World Cup; his only world game was the 1912 Summer Olympics.
 However, Nielsen managed to score eight hat-tricks in his international career.

-Nielsen died in Copenhagen in August 1962, aged 70.
+Nielsen died in Copenhagen on 9 August 1962, aged 70.
+His body was laid to rest at Bispebjerg Cemetery at his request.
+He was posthumously inducted into the Danish Football Hall of Fame in 2014.